 Loop Capital Initiates Coverage on Walmart (WMT)

-Loop Capital initiated coverage on shares of Walmart (NYSE:WMT) in a research report issued to clients and investors on Thursday.
-The firm set a “hold” rating on the retailer’s stock.
+Equities researchers at Loop Capital assumed coverage on shares of Walmart (NYSE:WMT) in a report issued on Thursday, April 5th, Marketbeat reports.
+The firm set a “hold” rating and a $92.00 price target on the retailer’s stock.
+Loop Capital’s price target would suggest a potential upside of 7.69% from the stock’s current price.

 Walmart (NYSE:WMT) last issued its quarterly earnings results on Tuesday, February 20th.
-The retailer reported $1.33 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.37 by ($0.04).
-The firm had revenue of $135.15 billion during the quarter, compared to analysts’ expectations of $133.63 billion.
+The retailer reported $1.33 EPS for the quarter, missing analysts’ consensus estimates of $1.37 by ($0.04).
 Walmart had a net margin of 1.97% and a return on equity of 16.85%.
-The firm’s revenue was up 4.2% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.30 EPS. equities analysts predict that Walmart will post 4.92 earnings per share for the current year.
+The business had revenue of $135.15 billion for the quarter, compared to the consensus estimate of $133.63 billion.
+During the same quarter in the previous year, the business earned $1.30 earnings per share.
+The firm’s revenue was up 4.2% on a year-over-year basis. sell-side analysts forecast that Walmart will post 4.92 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Willis Investment Counsel boosted its holdings in Walmart by 31.1% in the 2nd quarter.
-Willis Investment Counsel now owns 244,022 shares of the retailer’s stock valued at $18,468,000 after purchasing an additional 57,900 shares during the period.
-Suntrust Banks Inc. boosted its holdings in Walmart by 6.9% in the 2nd quarter.
-Suntrust Banks Inc. now owns 448,062 shares of the retailer’s stock valued at $33,906,000 after purchasing an additional 29,003 shares during the period.
-Glenview Trust Co boosted its holdings in Walmart by 2.4% in the 2nd quarter.
-Glenview Trust Co now owns 140,130 shares of the retailer’s stock valued at $10,605,000 after purchasing an additional 3,264 shares during the period.
-Pettyjohn Wood & White Inc. boosted its holdings in Walmart by 3.6% in the 2nd quarter.
-Pettyjohn Wood & White Inc. now owns 30,886 shares of the retailer’s stock valued at $2,337,000 after purchasing an additional 1,071 shares during the period.
-Finally, Advisor Group Inc. boosted its holdings in Walmart by 10.0% in the 2nd quarter.
-Advisor Group Inc. now owns 114,169 shares of the retailer’s stock valued at $8,591,000 after purchasing an additional 10,409 shares during the period.
-30.00% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Willis Investment Counsel lifted its position in shares of Walmart by 31.1% during the 2nd quarter.
+Willis Investment Counsel now owns 244,022 shares of the retailer’s stock valued at $18,468,000 after buying an additional 57,900 shares in the last quarter.
+Suntrust Banks Inc. lifted its position in shares of Walmart by 6.9% during the 2nd quarter.
+Suntrust Banks Inc. now owns 448,062 shares of the retailer’s stock valued at $33,906,000 after buying an additional 29,003 shares in the last quarter.
+Glenview Trust Co lifted its position in shares of Walmart by 2.4% during the 2nd quarter.
+Glenview Trust Co now owns 140,130 shares of the retailer’s stock valued at $10,605,000 after buying an additional 3,264 shares in the last quarter.
+Pettyjohn Wood & White Inc. lifted its position in shares of Walmart by 3.6% during the 2nd quarter.
+Pettyjohn Wood & White Inc. now owns 30,886 shares of the retailer’s stock valued at $2,337,000 after buying an additional 1,071 shares in the last quarter.
+Finally, Advisor Group Inc. lifted its position in shares of Walmart by 10.0% during the 2nd quarter.
+Advisor Group Inc. now owns 114,169 shares of the retailer’s stock valued at $8,591,000 after buying an additional 10,409 shares in the last quarter.
+Institutional investors own 30.00% of the company’s stock.

-ILLEGAL ACTIVITY NOTICE: “Loop Capital Initiates Coverage on Walmart (WMT)” was published by Macon Daily and is the property of of Macon Daily.
-If you are reading this piece on another publication, it was copied illegally and republished in violation of U.S. & international trademark and copyright legislation.
-The legal version of this piece can be viewed at https://macondaily.com/2018/04/05/loop-capital-initiates-coverage-on-walmart-wmt.html.
+COPYRIGHT VIOLATION NOTICE: “Loop Capital Initiates Coverage on Walmart (WMT)” was originally published by Macon Daily and is the property of of Macon Daily.
+If you are viewing this news story on another site, it was illegally copied and republished in violation of US & international copyright and trademark laws.
+The original version of this news story can be viewed at https://macondaily.com/2018/04/12/loop-capital-initiates-coverage-on-walmart-wmt-updated.html.

 Walmart Inc, formerly Wal-Mart Stores, Inc, is engaged in the operation of retail, wholesale and other units in various formats around the world.
 The Company offers an assortment of merchandise and services at everyday low prices (EDLP).
 The Company operates through three segments: Walmart U.S., Walmart International and Sam’s Club.